feihong/chinese-ebooks/shu 书剑恩仇录/README.md

+## Get content page links

+You need to grab the content links for the book, and this can be achieved by running a simple script in the browser.
-Visit the index page (see `util.py`) and run this script in console to get all content links:
+Visit the index page (see `util.py`), open the dev console, and run the following code:

 ```
 links = []